aaronpk/oauth-authorization-server-discovery/draft-parecki-authorization-server-discovery.md

 The `issuer` parameter MAY be combined with other parameters defined in other extensions, such as the `max_age` parameter defined by {{I-D.ietf-oauth-step-up-authn-challenge}}.

+# Changes to the issuer URL

+At any point, for any reason determined by the resource server, the resource server MAY respond with a new `WWW-Authenticate` challenge, including a new value for the `issuer`.
+If the client receives a `WWW-Authenticate` response indicating that its current token is no longer valid, it is expected to start a new authorization flow, and SHOULD use the new issuer value indicated in the response.
+This enables a resource server to change which authorization server it uses without any other coordination with clients.

 # Client Identifier and Client Authentication

 The way in which the client identifier is established at the authorization server is out of scope of this specification.